mengiefen/TrustMe-Settlements/README.md

 ## How to use TrustMe

-> The first step to use the TrustMe Services is to connect with your wallet.
+- The first step to use the TrustMe Services is to connect with your wallet.
 You need to have an Ethereum web3 browser extension wallet services.
+- Get test goerli ether from https://goerlifaucet.com/
+- Get test tokens from Uniswap with this link:https://app.uniswap.org/#/swap.
+You can exchange test goerli ETH with UNI or any other tokens.
-> Then you can use the TrustMe Services to settle your trade transactions.
+- Then you can test the TrustMe Services to settle your test trade.
 It is Simple.
-Safe & Reliable.
+Safe & Efficient.

 **Useful Links**